 - (1) Display monitor with resolution of greater than 800×600 (SVGA) - (2) Following applications installed - (a) Microsoft® Internet Explorer ver.
-5.01 SP2 or more recent version, as web browser - (b) Adobe[®] Acrobat[®] Reader[®] ver.
-4.0 or more recent version or Adobe[®] Reader[®] ver.
-6.0 or more recent version, as PDF - Microsoft® and Internet Explorer are registered trademarks or trademarks of Microsoft Corporation of the United - States, in the United States and other countries.

-Adobe[®] Acrobat[®] Reader[®] and Adobe[®] Reader[®] are registered trademarks or trademarks of Adobe Systems Incorporated in the United States and other countries. - These software programs are available at the website of each company for free. - (c) If the pop-up blocker function is enabled on your web browser or the relevant add-in tool, etc., please disable (or temporarily disable) the function, and enable "Cookies" for the aforementioned website on the privacy settings. - (d) If you are not able to access to the aforementioned website, the internet communications are probably limited by a firewall, proxy server or security software settings, etc., so please confirm the relevant settings. - You may also vote using the full-browser function of your cellular phone (including smartphones), although it may not be possible to access the website depending on your cellular phone model.
+7 or more recent version, as web browser - (b) Adobe[®] Reader[®] ver.
+9.0 or more recent version, as PDF file browser - Microsoft® and Internet Explorer are registered trademarks or trademarks of Microsoft Corporation of the United States, in the United States and other countries. - Adobe and Reader are registered trademarks or trademarks of Adobe Systems Incorporated in the United States and other countries. - These software programs are available at the website of each company for free. - (c) If the pop-up blocker function is enabled on your web browser or the relevant add-in tool, etc., please disable (or temporarily disable) the function, and enable "Cookies" for the aforementioned website on the privacy settings. - (d) If you are not able to access to the aforementioned website, the internet communications are probably limited by a firewall, proxy server or security software settings, etc., so please confirm the relevant settings. - (e) You may also vote using the full-browser function of your cellular phone (including smartphones), although it may not be possible to access the website depending on your cellular phone model.